BaySercan/automated-yt-transcript-cron-job/README.md

 5. **Transcript Not Available**
    - Some videos don't have transcripts
    - Service logs warnings but continues processing
+   - Check if video has closed captions enabled

 6. **High Retry Rates**
    - Check RapidAPI connectivity